kusimo/blanla-gatsby-theme/content/posts/2022-11-02-show-hide-element-html-css.md

     </details>
 </div>

 > Inside the details element, the summary tag is the only element that is shown by default, everything else is hidden.
-You can show the content inside details by adding the 'open' property to the details tag.
+You can show the content inside details by adding the <code class="note">open</code> property to the details tag.

 ### Change the summary tag default arrow
 The summary has a default arrow (see above) which we are able to hide or change.
-To hide the arrow, we need to add 'none' as the value to the 'list-style-type' attribute.
+To hide the arrow, we need to add <code>none</code> as the value to the <code>list-style-type</code> attribute.
 I will also create space for the custom arrow that we are going to be adding by adding extra CSS attributes.

 ```css